QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 This document allows configuration templates to be inherited by configuration nodes in the data tree or new templates.

-If a configuration template is inherited by a node in the data tree, it acts as if the configuration defined in the template is contained as the child configuration merged with the configuration at the corresponding level in the data tree.
+If a configuration template is inherited by a top-level node in the data tree, it acts as if the configuration defined in the template is contained and merged with the configuration provided explicitly at the corresponding level in the data tree with the later takes precedence.

-> Editor's Note: what if the template configuration is defined from the top level configuration?

 If a configuration template is inherited by another new template, the configuration of the new template is the merging result of configuration defined